What’s an I-765 EAD/AP Combo Card?

 - Isn’t available to everyone.
 USCIS will give this combo card only to people applying for adjustment of status (the procedure for getting a green card while you’re already living in the U.S.; lawfully in most cases).
 Applicants for an EAD or AP on any other basis will have to settle for the old system of carrying two separate documents.

 - Won’t lower your fees.
 When applying for adjustment of status, the fee is calculated to include Form I-485, I-765 (Application for Employment Authorization Document) and I-131 (Application for Travel Document).
 Even if you were to elect not to turn in one or both of the latter two forms, it wouldn’t lower your overall fee; and neither will receiving a combo card.
-What’s more, if you lose your card or it’s damaged and you need a new one, you will have to file both Form I-765 and I-131 at the same time, and pay both fees: as of early 2014, $380 for the I-765 and $360 for the I-131.
+What’s more, if you lose your card or it’s damaged and you need a new one, you will have to file both Form I-765 and I-131 at the same time, and pay both fees: as of late 2016, $380 for the I-765 and $360 (plus $85 for “biometrics” (photo and fingerprints) for the I-131.

 - Won’t be granted if your applications get separated.
 If, for example, USCIS denies your I-131 but grants your I-765, you won’t be given a combo card.
 If in that situation you realize that you made a mistake on the I-131 and refile later, you will have to settle for a regular set of AP paperwork.
 Similarly, if you file the I-765 and I-131 at different times or in different packages, USCIS will be unable to consolidate them, and will not issue you a combo card.